captain-cuckoo/self-bot/README.md

 # self-bot
 ## you will get banned for using this if youre not careful
-self bots used to be allowed before people started exclusively using them for dumb shit like spamming youre free to do whatever you want with this
+self bots used to be allowed before people started exclusively using them for dumb shit like spamming youre free to do whatever you want with this (this works only in 3.6 cause discord api sux)